adamluzsi/frameless/pkg/jobs/README.md

 to break out from working in your application when the shutdown begins.

-If your application components depend on a separate shutdown signal, like how `http.Server` works, then you can use `JobWithShutdown` to combine them into a single `sysutil.Job` with graceful shutdown support.
+If your application components depend on a separate shutdown signal, like how `http.Server` works, then you can use `JobWithShutdown` to combine them into a single `jobs.Job` with graceful shutdown support.
 The graceful shutdown has a timeout, and the shutdown context will be cancelled afterwards.

 ```go